Theatre Of Blood | 1973

 Blue Plaque spotters might notice that the house is sandwiched between the former homes of poet Dante Gabriel Rossetti and writer George Eliot.

 It was while working on Theatre Of Blood that Vincent Price met, and later married, Coral Browne.
-She pays the imperious Chloe Moon, who gets her ash highlights well and truly lit at (now gone) hairdresser Robert Fielding Salon, which stood opposite the famous Harrod’s department store on Knightsbridge, SW7.
+She plays the imperious Chloe Moon, who gets her ash highlights well and truly lit at (now gone) hairdresser Robert Fielding Salon, which stood opposite the famous Harrod’s department store on Knightsbridge, SW7.
 The whole block has since been redeveloped.

 The home of extravagantly camp bon viveur Meredith Merridew (Robert Morley), who’s disgustingly forced to eat his ‘babies’ in a murder inspired by Shakespeare’s bloodiest revenge-fest Titus Andronicus, is 19 Charlwood Road at Lacy Road, only a couple of minutes away from the location of the theatre itself in Putney, London SW15.